Windows

 Windows - Software Lifecycle- Remove Automox Remote Control Application

-Removes Automox Remote Control application and all related components from Windows endpoints
+Removes the Automox Remote Control module, cloudflared agent, and TightVNC Server from Windows endpoints at fleet scale

 Worklet Details

-This Automox Worklet™ completely removes the Automox Remote Control module from Windows endpoints.
-The Worklet targets all Remote Control components, including the remotecontrold.exe service, cloudflared tunneling agent, TightVNC remote access software, and related configuration files.
+This Automox Worklet™ removes the Automox Remote Control module from Windows endpoints.
+The Worklet targets every component the module ships with: the remotecontrold.exe service, the cloudflared tunneling agent (cloudflared.exe and the architecture-specific cloudflared-windows-amd64.exe / cloudflared-windows-386.exe / cloudflared-windows-arm64.exe binaries), the TightVNC Server, the dialog.exe operator prompt, and the configuration and log files under the module directory.

 How Automox Remote Control removal works